 Environment, Culture and Communities Overview and Scrutiny Panel To receive Quarterly Service Reports on the work of the Environment, Culture and Communities Department and to question the relevant Executive portfolio holders and senior officers thereon, reporting to the Overview and Scrutiny Commission where necessary.
-Adult Social Care, Health and Housing Overview and Scrutiny Panel To receive Quarterly Service Reports on the work of the Adult Social Care, Health and Housing Department and to question the relevant Executive portfolio holder(s) and senior officers thereon in so far as it relates to the Adult Social Care functions of the Council, reporting to the Overview and Scrutiny Commission where necessary.
+Adult Social Care and Housing Overview and Scrutiny Panel To receive Quarterly Service Reports on the work of the Adult Social Care, Health and Housing

+Department and to question the relevant Executive portfolio holder(s) and senior officers thereon in so far as it relates to the Adult Social Care and housing functions of the Council, reporting to the Overview and Scrutiny Commission where necessary.
 Children, Young People and Learning Overview and Scrutiny Panel To receive Quarterly Service Reports on the work of the Children, Young People and Learning Department and to question the relevant Executive portfolio holder(s) and senior officers thereon in so far as it relates to the Children, Young People and Learning functions of the Council, reporting to the Overview and Scrutiny Commission where necessary.
+Health Overview and Scrutiny Panel To undertake all the statutory functions of a scrutiny committee in accordance with Sections 244-246 (and regulations made under those sections) of the National Health Service Act 2006, as amended by the Health and Social Care Act 2012 and subsequent legislation.
+The power to refer to the Secretary of State concerns over consultations regarding substantial development or variation in health services is reserved for Council decision.
+To receive Quarterly Service Reports on the work of the Adult Social Care, Health and Housing Departments relating to health and to question the relevant Executive portfolio holder(s) and senior officers thereon in so far as it relates to the health functions of the Council, reporting to the Overview and Scrutiny Commission were necessary.